QuintenJ/QuintenJ/README.md

-- 💡 &nbsp; A goal-oriented IT professional with extensive knowledge of System Administration.
-Jr Software Developer I enjoy exploring and learning new technologies.
+- 💡 &nbsp; A goal-oriented IT professional, System Administrator.
+Junior Software Developer.
+I enjoy exploring and learning new technologies.

 - 🎓 &nbsp; I'm currently studying Computer Science and Software Development at Western Governors University.